 - A. Applicants will have completed 90 credit hours from a regionally accredited U.S. or Canadian college or university by the time of enrollment.
-Applicants participating in special affiliated programs with LECOM and other exceptions to this policy will be considered on an individual basis, but in no case will an applicant be admitted who does not have at least 75 percent of the credits required for a baccalaureate degree from a college or university accredited by an agency recognized by the United States Department of Education. - B. Applicants must take and submit Medical College Admission Test (MCAT) scores to the Application Service.
+Applicants participating in special affiliated programs with LECOM and other exceptions to this policy will be considered on an individual basis.
+Applicants participating in special affiliated programs with LECOM and other exceptions to this policy will be considered on an individual basis, - B. Applicants must take and submit Medical College Admission Test (MCAT) scores to the Application Service.
 MCAT scores older than three years will not be accepted.
 The average MCAT score of applicants matriculating into Podiatric Medical Schools is 495.
 In certain circumstances, an Academic Index Score (AIS) may be used as a screening tool.
 The AIS is calculated using the ACT and undergraduate GPA, SAT and undergraduate GPA or the ACT, SAT and undergraduate GPA.
 The AIS will be calculated from official documents submitted directly to LECOM.
 The SPM will consider using the AIS in circumstances where due to the schedule of administering the MCAT, later in the academic year, when potential candidates were unable to take the MCAT or in circumstances where an applicant has competitive GPA's but A lower MCAT score.